• Skip to primary navigation

 Colorado means red in Spanish and is used in the name to describe the sauce, which is typically made with a variety of red chiles.

-• Mexican oregano, cumin, chili powder and cloves
+• spices: ground cumin, chili powder, ground cloves

-Onions and bacon sauteeing in a Dutch Oven.
+Onion and bacon sauteed in the bottom of a Dutch Oven.

 I can almost guarantee Casa Mia did not make their chili with chocolate, but I couldn't help myself.
 It's adds richness and makes the sauce extra smooth.